SuperOfficeDocs/crmscript/docs/api-reference/classes/NSSelectionAgent/AddRemoveContactSelectionMemberInterests.md

 Adds or removes interests on companies and persons in a selection.

-**Parameters:**
+## Parameters

- - **selectionId** The id of the selection to add or remove interests members from.
+* **selectionId** The id of the selection to add or remove interests members from.
- - **addCompanyInterests** Array of int containing the id's of the interests to add to the company.
+* **addCompanyInterests** Array of int containing the id's of the interests to add to the company.
- - **removeCompanyInterests** Array of int containing the id's of the interests to remove from the company.
+* **removeCompanyInterests** Array of int containing the id's of the interests to remove from the company.
- - **addContactInterests** Array of int containing the id's of the interests to add to the contact.
+* **addContactInterests** Array of int containing the id's of the interests to add to the contact.
- - **removeContactInterests** Array of int containing the id's of the interests to remove from the contact.
+* **removeContactInterests** Array of int containing the id's of the interests to remove from the contact.